-Standardization bodies:
+Other bodies:

 – IEC

-– , ISO
+– ISO

-– – and other relevant standardization bodies, and specialized industry fora, including but not limited to IEEE
+– Joint IEC-ISO-ITU Smart Cities Task Force

+– IEEE

-– , IETF
+– IETF

-– , IPv6 Forum
+– IPv6 Forum

-– , IoT Forum
+– IoT Forum

-– , and IoT Lab.
+– IoT Lab

 F Question 6/20 - Security, privacy, trust, and identification for IoT and SC&C

-(Continuation of part of Questions 1/20, 4/20 and 5/20)
+(Continuation of Question 6/20, part of Q1/20 and Q4/20)

 F.1 Motivation

 Towards the information society, there are increases in cyber-attacks, cybercrime, and loss of credit or trust.
 The ICT infrastructure will evolve to provide converged services and applications by accommodating many Internet of Things (IoT) sensors and IoT-related systems.
 Additionally, the world is experiencing an evolution of Smart Cities.
 Many stakeholders from various industries are involved in future converged and intelligent services to be deployed using ICT infrastructure.
 This heterogeneous environment, while it promises great advances in the way the services and applications are provisioned, and in the way systems are managed, administered, and maintained, yet comes with a very wide range of sector-specific risks and threat vectors.
-Implications for security, privacy[1]and the overall trust of use, adoption, and proliferation of IoT, and smart city devices, systems, services, applications, and platforms could hinder its overall market development.
-Therefore, it is important that security and privacy concerns are taken into account throughout the design process of products and systems to be used in IoT implementations commonly known as privacy by design and security by design, which emphasize that protections be built into information technologies, business practices, systems, processes, physical design, and networked infrastructure.
+Implications for security, privacy1 and the overall trust of use, adoption, and proliferation of IoT, and smart city devices, systems, services, applications, and platforms could hinder its overall market development.
+Therefore, it is important that security and privacy concerns are taken into account throughout the design process of products and systems to be used in IoT implementations commonly known as privacy by design and security by design, which emphasize that protection be built into information technologies, business practices, systems, processes, physical design, and networked infrastructure.

 The satisfaction of security and privacy requirements plays a fundamental role in the IoT environment and SC&C. Such requirements include data confidentiality and authentication, access control within the IoT network, availability, data integrity, privacy and trust among users and things, and non-repudiation.